 Appointments can be booked by the GP practice where the patient is registered or NHS 111.

+The service is commissioned to provide 37,000 GP appointments per annum for a patient population size of 240,000.
 The BHNC GP Hub service does not offer a walk-in service and all appointments must be pre-booked.
-Nurse appointments are not available.
+The service includes assessment, investigation, diagnosis, treatment (including issuing a prescription) and referrals.